maxpfertner/EMMA_Website/content/home/Welcome.md

 ### Current status & next steps

-The project runs from January 2019 to July 2021, so currently we are right in the middle of the project.
-A first paper about our data analysis will be published soon, a second one about the methodological concept of the accessibility model will follow over the summer.
+The project runs from January 2019 to December 2021, so currently we are right in the middle of the project.
+A first paper about our data analysis will be published soon, a second one about the methodological concept of the accessibility model will follow.
-The focus in the last project phase starting in autumn this year will be the application of the model and its policy implications.
+The focus in the last project phase starting in January 2021 will be the application of the model and its policy implications.

 ---------------------------------
 ### Get in touch with us!